 DMAX: 350 base power GMAX: 450 base power |

-Max Guard | +20 bonus HP | +40 bonus HP | +60 bonus HP |
+| Max Guard | +20 bonus HP | +40 bonus HP | +60 bonus HP |

-Max Spirit | Heals 8% of user’s max HP to self and all allies | Heals 12% of user’s max HP to self and all allies | Heals 16% of user’s max HP to self and all allies |
+| Max Spirit | Heals 8% of user’s max HP to self and all allies | Heals 12% of user’s max HP to self and all allies | Heals 16% of user’s max HP to self and all allies |

 For harder Max battles some team tactics might be necessary.
-It can be very beneficial for one of your team to focus on being a “Tank”, this means this Trainer will use their Charger in the Max phase to add Guard to themselves, and heal others.
+It can be very beneficial for one of your team to focus on being a “Tank”, this means this Trainer will use their Defender in the Max phase to add Guard to themselves, and heal others.

 This allows other team members to use their attackers in the max phase to do maximum damage.
 This helps because the Pokémon with the most Shields will ALWAYS be targeted by the Max Boss, therefore it becomes much easier to control the battle.

-🛡️ Best Chargers for Max Battles
+🛡️ Best Defenders for Max Battles

-Chargers are Pokémon that attack using their 0.5 second fast move to charge the max meter as quickly as possible whilst also resisting as many of the attacks from the opponent as possible.
+Defenders are Pokémon that attack using their 0.5 second fast move to charge the max meter as quickly as possible whilst also resisting as many of the attacks from the opponent as possible.

-Currently these are the best Chargers available:
+Currently these are the best Defenders available:

-Pokémon | Defence/HP (Total) stat | Fast Move | Weaknesses | Resistances |
+| Pokémon | Defence/HP (Total) stat | Fast Move | Weaknesses | Resistances |

 |